Internal combustion engine: Fuels

 Even fluidized metal powders and explosives have seen some use.
 Engines that use gases for fuel are called gas engines and those that use liquid hydrocarbons are called oil engines; however, gasoline engines are also often colloquially referred to as "gas engines" ("petrol engines" outside North America).

 The main limitations on fuels are that it must be easily transportable through the fuel system to the combustion chamber, and that the fuel releases sufficient energy in the form of heat upon combustion to make practical use of the engine.

 Diesel engines are generally heavier, noisier, and more powerful at lower speeds than gasoline engines.
 They are also more fuel-efficient in most circumstances and are used in heavy road vehicles, some automobiles (increasingly so for their increased fuel efficiency over gasoline engines), ships, railway locomotives, and light aircraft.
 Gasoline engines are used in most other road vehicles including most cars, motorcycles, and mopeds.
-Note that in Europe, sophisticated diesel-engined cars have taken over about 45% of the market since the 1990s.
+In Europe, sophisticated diesel-engined cars have taken over about 45% of the market since the 1990s.
 There are also engines that run on hydrogen, methanol, ethanol, liquefied petroleum gas (LPG), biodiesel, paraffin and tractor vaporizing oil (TVO).